matplotlib/matplotlib/doc/devel/documenting_mpl.rst

 .. note::

   * You'll need a minimal working LaTeX distribution for many examples to run.
-  * `Graphviz <http://www.graphviz.org/Download.php>`_ is not pip-installable so you need to install this on your own.
+  * `Graphviz <http://www.graphviz.org/Download.php>`_ is not a python package, and needs to be installed separately.

 General structure
 -----------------